salrashid123/gcpsamples/auth/tokens/README.md

 ![images/access_token.png](images/access_token.png)

 ### access_token Revocation
 By default, access_tokens are valid for 1hour from the time they are issued.
-You can revoke them prior to that by invoking the oauth2 revocaiton endpoint:
+You can revoke them prior to that by invoking the oauth2 revocation endpoint:
 ```
 curl https://accounts.google.com/o/oauth2/revoke?token={token}
 ```